Zhi-Pei-Liang-s-Group/Reconstruction-Multiparametric-Mapping/README.md

 (1) Download the code package in this repo

+(2) Install the deep learning dependencies: [To-Do: Add instruction here]

-(2) Download demo data and save it in the folder: './data/'
+(3) Download demo data and save it in the folder: './data/'

-(3) Download deep learning model checkpoints and save it in [To-Do: Add instruction here]
+(4) Download deep learning model checkpoints and save it in [To-Do: Add instruction here]

-(4) Run the demo script, type demo_multiparametric_water_recon in the MATLAB command line
+(5) Run the demo script, type demo_multiparametric_water_recon in the MATLAB command line